Planning for a Northern Lights Vacation in Fairbanks—Top Tips & Clothing Recommendations

 You are going to want to wear lots of layers to keep your core warm.
 When I went out at night to view the lights, I wore five layers on top.
 Yes, five!

-And we were in the car much of the time, however, it gets cold since you don’t want to keep it running and have any lights on.
+We were in the car much of the time; however, it gets cold since you don’t want to keep it running and have any lights on.
 I wore a thick down jacket, a sweater or sweatshirt, a long-sleeved shirt, thermals, and a tank.
 Here are some product recommendations:

 Coats